-December 31, 2018 Fair value Value in books Hierarchy and Valuation Technique Level 2 - Market value.
-The fair value of the debt is measured by information Financial liability \$ 5,818,107,526 \$ 6,462,500,832 that is not observable j.
-Valuation techniques and assumptions applied for the purposes of measuring fair value participants would utilize when pricing the asset or liability at the measurement date.
+Hie erarchy and December 31, 2019 Fair value Value in books Valuation Technique Financial liability Level 2 - Market value.
+The fair value of the debt is measured by information \$ 5,334,841,905 \$ 5,617,169,802 that is not observable j.
+Valuation techniques and assumptions applied for the purposes of measuring fair value

+In estimating the fair value of an asset or a liability, the Trust takes into account the characteristics of the asset or liability market participants would utilize when pricing the asset or liability at the measurement date.
 The fair value for purposes of measurement and / or disclosure of these consolidated financial statements is determined as such, except for leases that are within the scope of IAS 17.

-In estimating the fair value of an asset or a liability, the Trust takes into account the characteristics of the asset or liability market